Ali Khamenei: Domestic policy

-Khamenei is regarded by some as the figurehead of the country's conservative establishment.

-Khamenei supported Mesbah Yazdi describing him as one of Iran's most credible ideologues prior to the 2005 election, but has reportedly "recently been concerned about Mesbah's political ambitions."

-In 2007, Khamenei requested that government officials speed up Iran's move towards economic privatization.
-Its last move towards such a goal was in 2004, when Article 44 of the constitution was overturned.
+Some regard Khamenei as the figurehead of the country's conservative establishment.
+Khamenei supported Mesbah Yazdi, describing him as one of Iran's most credible ideologues before the 2005 election but "recently been concerned about Mesbah's political ambitions".
+In 2007, Khamenei requested that government officials speed up Iran's move towards economic privatisation.
+Its last move towards such a goal was in 2004 when Article 44 of the constitution was overturned.
 Article 44 had decreed that Iran's core infrastructure should remain state-run.
 Khamenei also suggested that ownership rights should be protected in courts set up by the Justice Ministry; the hope was that this new protection would give a measure of security to and encourage private investment.
 In 2007, Iranian police under the direction of Khamenei launched a "Public Security Plan", arresting dozens of "thugs" to increase public security.

-Additionally, Khamenei has stated that he believes in the importance of nuclear technology for civilian purposes because "oil and gas reserves cannot last forever."
+Additionally, Khamenei has stated that he believes in the importance of nuclear technology for civilian purposes because "oil and gas reserves cannot last forever".

-On 30 April 2008, Ali Khamenei backed President Ahmadinejad's economic policy and said the West was struggling with more economic difficulties than Iran, with a "crisis" spreading from the United States to Europe, and inflation was a widespread problem.
+On 30 April 2008, Ali Khamenei backed President Mahmoud Ahmadinejad's economic policy and said the West was struggling with more economic difficulties than Iran, with a "crisis" spreading from the United States to Europe, and inflation was a widespread problem.
 The Iranian leader said that the ongoing economic crisis which has debilitated the world has been unprecedented in the past 60 years.
-"This crisis has forced the UN to declare state of emergency for food shortages around the globe but foreign radios have focused on Iran to imply that the current price hikes and inflation in the country are the results of carelessness on the part of Iranian officials which of course is not true", he said.
+He said: "This crisis has forced the UN to declare state of emergency for food shortages around the globe but foreign radios have focused on Iran to imply that the current price hikes and inflation in the country are the results of carelessness on the part of Iranian officials which of course is not true."
 Khamenei emphasized that no one has the right to blame the Iranian government for Iran's economic problems.
 He also advised people and the government to be content and avoid waste in order to solve economic problems.
-"I advise you to keep in your mind that this great nation is never afraid of economic sanctions", he added.
+He added: "I advise you to keep in your mind that this great nation is never afraid of economic sanctions."